 About Peter Marinelli

-Peter Marinelli is the Director of Sober Residences at the Florida House Experience.
+Peter Marinelli is the Director of Sober Residences at FHE Health.
 Peter has been sober over 25 years and has dedicated his life to helping others recover from alcoholism and drug addiction.
 From time to time, Peter will offer some of his wisdom and experience through enjoyable stories and writings.
 Have fun reading this one!

 Touching Our History

 It’s so refreshing to hear the old stories of AA and get to (in a way) touch our rich God guided history.